SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ..
 TODO: note that you can use floating-point values with ranges too.

-If you don't need each value from the range, you can ignore the values by using an underscore in place of a variable name:
+If you don't need each value from a sequence, you can ignore the values by using an underscore in place of a variable name:

 .. testcode:: forLoops